 How to Fit Orthotics in Shoes – Learn the Most Effective Method Here!

-If your physical or occupational therapist has recommended orthotics for your child, you’re likely wondering how to make them work with their everyday shoes.
-Whether your child is dealing with flat feet, foot pain, plantar fasciitis, or balance issues, orthotics can provide essential support—but only if they’re fitted properly.
-As a children’s shoe fitter with years of experience, I’ll walk you through the most effective way to fit orthotics in shoes to ensure your child gets the full benefits.
+As a children’s shoe fitter with years of experience, I’ll walk you through the most effective way to fit orthotics in kids’ shoes to ensure your child gets the full support and stability that the orthotics have to offer.
 A poorly fitted orthotic can do more harm than good, so let’s make sure your child gets the support they need from the ground up.
+Whether your child wears full-length or 3/4 orthotics, SMOs, or AFOs, I’ll walk you step by step through the easiest and most effective way to get them properly fitted inside their shoes—so your child doesn’t refuse to wear them.

 What Shoes Work Best for Orthotics?